googlefonts/fontra/README.md

 ### Download and install _Fontra Pak_

 [Fontra Pak](https://github.com/googlefonts/fontra-pak) is a Fontra distribution for macOS and Windows.
 It is a self-contained Fontra server application, which allows you to view and edit fonts in the default browser.
-We don't have releases for it yet, but you can grab the latest nightly build from the topmost [“Build Application”](https://github.com/googlefonts/fontra-pak/actions) workflow.
+We don't have releases for it yet, but you can grab the latest nightly build from the topmost [“Build Application”](https://github.com/googlefonts/fontra-pak/actions) workflow, or, more conveniently, directly from [fontra.xyz](https://fontra.xyz).

 Fontra Pak should also work on Linux and other platforms, but you will have to build it from the sources.